opendilab/DI-drive/README.md

 DI-engine and Pytorch will be installed automatically.

 In addition, at least one simulator in Carla and MetaDrive need to be able to run in DI-drive.
 [MetaDrive](https://decisionforce.github.io/metadrive/) can be easily installed via `pip`.
 If [Carla](http://carla.org) server is used for simulation, users need to install 'Carla Python API' in addition.
-You can use eigher one of them or both.
+You can use either one of them or both.
 Make sure to modify the activated simulators in `core.__init__.py` to avoid import error.

-Please refer to the [installation guide](https://opendilab.github.io/DI-drive/installation/index.html) for details about installation about **DI-drive**.
+Please refer to the [installation guide](https://opendilab.github.io/DI-drive/installation/index.html) for details about the installation of **DI-drive**.

 ## Quick Start